Desuuuu/traefik-real-ip-plugin/README.md

 Traefik plugin to retrieve client IPs.
 Supports retrieving the IP from and writing the result to arbitrary headers.

-If a list or a count of trusted proxies is specified, the header is parsed with the same format as the `X-Forwarded-For` header (`1.2.3.4, 1.2.3.5, ...`).
+If a depth or a list of excluded CIDRs is specified, the header is parsed with the same format as the `X-Forwarded-For` header (`1.2.3.4, 1.2.3.5, ...`).
 Otherwise, the entire header is parsed as an IP.

 The first valid IP retrieved is written to the configured destination headers.